Who We Are

 The University Arts Women's Club (UAWC) was founded in 1929 by Lady Falconer, wife of Sir Robert Falconer, then President of the University of Toronto.
 Its original purpose was to provide friendship, support and interesting activities within the Faculty of Arts and Science for faculty wives.
-While the purpose of the Club has remained the same, its focus has evolved through the years as lifestyles have changed.
+While the purpose of the Club has remained the same, the membership eligibility has expanded over the years.

 What Kind of Programme does UAWC Offer?

 The UAWC Programme includes three General Meetings a year held in St. Thomas' Church Hall at 383 Huron Street.
 Each meeting begins at 12:45 p.m., with a light lunch providing an opportunity for socializing, then a short business meeting starting at 1:30 p.m., followed by a lecture at 1:45 p.m.